ocean-archives/ocean-archives.github.io/README.md

 * Glass fiber shell composite pieces for outer shell.
 * Bolted to titanium rings.
 * Empty space is filled with blocks of syntactic foam.

-### Titan Upgrades 2023?
-* Previously used systems by Sonardyne (Sonardyne Gyro Ranger 2 USBL and AvTrak 6) are removed, most likely replaced with equipment from ixBlue or Teledyne.
-  * "We can confirm no Sonardyne equipment was in use or is fitted for the current mission."
-[Sonardyne article](https://www.sonardyne.com/case-studies/surveying-the-titanic-with-ranger-2-and-avtrak-6/)

 ## On-board systems at the time of the incident
 ### Power